SplatSuRe: Selective Super-Resolution for Multi-view Consistent 3D Gaussian Splatting: Appendix

 Table~\ref{tab:deepblending_mipnerf_8x} presents the $8\times$ SR results for Deep Blending~\cite{DeepBlending2018} and Mip-NeRF 360~\cite{barron2022mipnerf360}.
 For Deep Blending, we downsample the original images by $8\times$ ($\sim$125$\times$125) and upsample by $8\times$ back to the native resolution ($\sim$1K$\times$1K).
 For Mip-NeRF 360, we downsample the original images by $16\times$ ($\sim$250$\times$188) and upsample by $8\times$ to half the native resolution ($\sim$2K$\times$1.5K).
-SplatSuRe achieves the strongest performance across all metrics on Deep Blending.
-On Mip-NeRF 360, our method also achieves the strongest results across nearly all metrics; we are slightly outperformed by Mip-Splatting~\cite{Yu2024MipSplatting} on SSIM, while still outperforming SRGS~\cite{feng2024srgssuperresolution3dgaussian}.
-In these settings, the LR images -- including those in Mip-NeRF 360 -- contained limited high-frequency information due to their smaller resolutions, requiring super-resolution to hallucinate substantially more details.
-These results further demonstrate that our selective SR method produces higher image quality than uniform application, even in settings with highly-generative view-inconsistent SR.
+SplatSuRe achieves the best results across all metrics on Deep Blending and nearly all metrics on Mip-NeRF 360, slightly trailing only Mip-Splatting~\cite{Yu2024MipSplatting} on SSIM while outperforming SRGS~\cite{feng2024srgssuperresolution3dgaussian}.
+In these settings, the LR images contain limited high-frequency information due to their lower resolutions, requiring SR to hallucinate substantially more detail.
+This contrasts with the $4\times$ setting in Section~\ref{sec:results}, where the higher-resolution inputs in Mip-NeRF 360 reduce the need for SR and favor anti-aliasing approaches such as Mip-Splatting.
+These results emphasize that our selective SR method yields higher image quality than uniform application, even in settings with highly generative, view-inconsistent SR.